Jackson County, Kentucky

 • 2010 - The population of Jackson County reaches its peak at over 13,000 residents.

-This timeline provides a condensed summary of the historical journey of Jackson County, Kentucky.
+This timeline provides a concise overview of the key events in the history of Jackson County, Kentucky.